src-d/flamingo/README.md

 Flamingo is a very thin and simple platform-agnostic chat bot framework.

-*Warning* API is still very experimental and it is expected to change in the near future.
+**Warning:** API is still very experimental and it is expected to change in the near future.

 You can see a simple example at [examples folder](https://github.com/src-d/flamingo/blob/master/examples/hello.go).